Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 Employer Disability

-Short-term disability insurance in Texas is not mandatory.
+Short-term disability insurance is not mandatory in Texas.
 The state does not have a program or require employers to provide a voluntary option.

 Women who buy a policy at work before conception can file a claim and expect to receive more significant benefits for several common scenarios.